0bkevin/mustafinho/AMA.md

 ## Occupational what???

-Yes, Formally I’m an Ocupational Therapy (OT) Student here in Venezuela.
+Yes, Formally I’m an Occupational Therapy (OT) Student here in Venezuela.
 When I started, my goal was to finish this carrer and then study and engeneering realted carrer, but the pandemic came and everything just fucked up.

 During the pandemic I started to study Web development through a Scholarship of Coursera, to have something to do during this time because my college was completely closed.
 Then, I started to dive deep into the blockchain rabbit hole and completely fell in love with all this crazy and buggy and new tech.
-Not only because the innovation, in blockchain development you need  to have string fundamental knowledge of all kind of stuff (cryptographics, networks, cybersec, system design, behavioral economics, game theory…) and wow, that experience of being in constant learning and at the same time building what probably could be the future of internet is something that I could'nt let go.
+Not only because the innovation, in blockchain development you need  to have string fundamental knowledge of all kind of stuff (cryptographics, networks, cybersec, system design, behavioral economics, game theory…) and wow, that experience of being in constant learning and at the same time building what probably could be the future of internet is something that I couldn't let go.

 ## Why study two careers?

-Well, my family is kinda diverse, for my father’s side there are a lot of engineers and since I was a kid I always loved to see how my dad disassembled, designed and built things up with all his tools.
+Well, my family is kinda diverse, for my father’s side there are a lot of engineers and since I was a kid I always loved to see how my dad disassembled, designed and built things with all his tools.
 On the other hand, for my mother’s side there are nurses, teachers, occupational therapists, and, I really love that feeling of being able to help other humans, no matter what.
 So, I decide to have a pathway in where I could include partially both:

 - **The engineering side**: designing, building, implementing, crash things up and assemble then uthil work
 - **The care side**: helping people, communities, not only with health problems but also with social, emotional and communication problems…